42-mraasvel/web-server/documentation/readme/README.md

 	root /var/www/html;
 	```

-	Specifies the directory in which the webserver should look for files to serve.
+	Specifies the directory in which the web server should look for files to serve.
 The default value is `/var/www/html`

 - Auto Index (optional)
 	```